r-bk/rsdns/README.md

 ([RFC 1034](https://www.rfc-editor.org/rfc/rfc1034.html#section-5.3.1)).

 *rsdns* strives to be simple and fast.
 To be simple *rsdns* keeps a minimal API.
-To be fast *rsdns* avoids memory allocations, and aims to allow DNS message parsing with zero memory allocations at runtime.
+To be fast *rsdns* aims to allow DNS message parsing with zero memory allocations at runtime.

-There are DNS crates which implement asynchronous resolvers, but are built for a single async executor.
-This somewhat blocks usage of such resolver in an application built around another async engine. *rsdns* closes this gap and genuinely supports three different async engines.
-Moreover, for completeness, *rsdns* has a synchronous (blocking) resolver as well.
+There are DNS crates which implement asynchronous resolvers, but are built for a single async runtime.
+This somewhat blocks usage of such resolver in an application built around another runtime. *rsdns* closes this gap and genuinely supports three different async runtimes.
+Moreover, for completeness, *rsdns* has an independent synchronous resolver as well.

 ## Notable Features